alexfernandez/loadtest/README.md

     $ loadtest [-n requests] [-c concurrency] ...

+#### -n requests

+Number of requests to send out.

-#### Concurrency
+#### -c concurrency

 loadtest will create a simultaneous number of clients; this parameter controls how many.

-#### Requests Per Second
+#### -t timelimit

+Number of seconds to wait until requests no longer go out.
+(Note: this is different than Apache's ab, which stops _receiving_ requests after the given seconds.)

+#### --rps requestsPerSecond

 Controls the number of requests per second for each client.
+(Note: this parameter is not present in Apache's ab.)

-#### --noagent
+#### --agent

-Open connections without keep-alive: send header 'Connection: Close' instead of 'Connection: Keep-alive'.
+Open connections using keep-alive: send header 'Connection: Keep-alive' instead of 'Connection: Close'.
+(Warning: uses the default node.js agent, which means there is a limit in outgoing connections.)

 ### Server